sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 #### 3. GraphQL Queries

 GraphQL queries allow clients to fetch deeply nested and related data with a single request, enhancing efficiency.
-Here’s a sample query and response:
+Here's a sample query and response:

 ```graphql
 query {